Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Learning Diagonal Linear Networks with S-SAM

-Similar to PAC Bayes bounds in the classification setting \cite{dziugaite_roy_2017, neyshabur_bhojanapalli_et_al_2017}, the bound in Lemma \ref{lem::pac_bound} requires control of the average sharpness, as well as the parameter norm.
-The former determines the tightest possible upper bound.
-Since $\calL$ depends polynomially on the entries of the weight matrices, a bound on the parameter norm implies a finite second moment $\E[\calL(\wtweight_1, \ldots, \wtweight_L, \bfX, \bfY)^2]$.
-Then, the second-line of the right-hand side expression in Lemma \ref{lem::pac_bound} vanishes at the parametric rate $n^{-1 / 2}$.

 In general, the S-SAM recursion \eqref{eq::sgd_sam_def} will not yield an exact critical point of $\calL$, but rather a critical point of the regularized loss $\calL_R$, as computed in Lemma \ref{lem::grad_exp_cond}.
 The recursion \eqref{eq::sgd_sam_def} can be rewritten as This separates each iteration into a deterministic part, governed by the gradient of $\calL_R$, and a stochastic perturbation term.
-As shown in Lemma \ref{lem::grad_exp_cond}, these perturbations form a martingale difference sequence.
-In analogy with \eqref{eq::sgd_gf_def}, we may then interpret the S-SAM recursion \eqref{eq::sgd_sam_def} as a noisy discretization of For small enough step-sizes $\alpha_k$, the S-SAM recursion of \eqref{eq::sgd_sam_def} should approximate the trajectories of \eqref{eq::sgd_sam_gf} sufficiently well \cite{dereich_kassing_2024}, yielding convergence to a critical point of $\calL_R$.
+By Lemma \ref{lem::grad_exp_cond}, these perturbations form a martingale difference sequence.
+In analogy with \eqref{eq::sgd_gf_def}, we may then interpret the S-SAM recursion \eqref{eq::sgd_sam_def} as a noisy discretization of the gradient system For small enough step-sizes $\alpha_k$, the S-SAM recursion \eqref{eq::sgd_sam_def} should approximate the trajectories of \eqref{eq::sgd_sam_gf} sufficiently well \citep{dereich_kassing_2024}, yielding convergence to a critical point of $\calL_R$.

-To the best of our knowledge, the dynamics of \eqref{eq::sgd_sam_gf} and the stationary points of $\calL_R$ have not been analyzed in the literature.
-We will first study the landscape of $\calL_R$ in Section \ref{sec::land_no_noise}, before returning to the associated gradient descent dynamics in Section \ref{sec::conv_grad_desc}.
+To the best of our knowledge, neither the dynamics \eqref{eq::rec_split_noise} nor the regularized landscape $\calL_R$ have been analyzed in the literature.
+We will first study the critical points of $\calL_R$ in Section \ref{sec::land_no_noise}, before returning to the associated gradient descent dynamics in Section \ref{sec::conv_grad_desc}.